ulflor/wavepacket/doc/demos/schroedinger_cat.md

 hamiltonian = wp.operator.CartesianKineticEnergy(grid, dof_index=0, mass=1.0)
 ```

 For wave functions, we set up an initial wave function,
-and create a Schroedinger equation that we then solve.
+and create a Schrödinger equation that we then solve.
 The dynamics are not terribly surprising:
 The initial Gaussians only broaden over time.